 Step 2: Plastic transportation

-Now that the plastic has been captured, we must bring it to land to deliver it to the who can help us transform it.
+Now that the plastic has been captured, we must bring it to land to deliver it to the experts who can help us transform it.
 For this first Plastic Journey, step two took place on December 12 last year in Vancouver (CA).
 At present, there are no options to recycle this material offshore if the material is meant to be used for products.
 There were also no suitable options in North America that met our specific chain of custody, technology, and cost requirements.
 Therefore, the rest of the Plastic Journey takes place in Europe.

 Step 3: Plastic pre-sorting